 Like strength training, balance training involves working our muscles.
 In this case, we focus on the muscle groups that keep us upright: our leg and core muscles.

-You may feel that balance training is not effective, especially for those of us whose primary goal is tolose weight or build muscle.
-Perhaps balance training is not the total body workout routine you were looking for that helps with fat burning and weight loss.
+You may feel that balance training is not effective, especially for those of us whose primary goal is to achieve a healthy weight or build muscle.
+Perhaps balance training is not the total body workout routine you were looking for that helps with calorie burning.
 But balance training is important.
 Think of it as building a stable foundation for all physical activities.

 What do we gain from balance training?
 We’ll have better coordination and form, which reduces our risks of injury when we exercise.

-As we age, having good flexibility and balance also helps prevent falls so we can stay independent longer.
+As we age, having good flexibility and balance also helps prevent falls and improves our functional performance.

 Ready to go steady?
 Here are some exercises to improve balance that you can do in your living room while watching your favourite TV shows.
 Plus, you don’t need any special equipment or a personal trainer!